runtimeverification/gitbook-kontrol/guides/kontrol-example/property-verification-using-kontrol.md

 The process should take a minute and may emit some warnings, so don't worry.
 Also, remember that during the development, you may need to rebuild the definition in various ways.
 {% endhint %}

-If you change the Solidity code, you must re-run the `kontrol build` command.
-For more information about `kontrol build`, you can refer to [#kontrol-build](../../cheatsheets/kontrol-cheatsheet.md#kontrol-build "mention"), [kontrol-build-options.md](../../glossary/kontrol-build-options.md "mention"), or run:

 ```bash
 kontrol build --help
 ```